mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-web-content.md

 ## Razor Page Layout Pages

 ASP.NET Razor Pages build HTML using a templated approach.
-Application *Views*, the markup of Nomad Display Pages, define the **Body** of the markup, and use a *Master* Layout to consistently build all Display Pages for the Application[^3].
+Application *Views*, the markup of Display Pages, define the **Body** of the markup, and use a *Master* Layout to consistently build all Display Pages for the Application[^3].

 The *Master* Layout Template is stored in file: `Site\Pages\Shared\_Layout.cshtml`